 - Make sure to bring the right weather protection

 - Research the history and unique features of the castles

 - Don’t forget to take your time to appreciate the beauty of the castles

 - Make sure to visit at least one castle each day, if possible

 - Make sure to plan your itinerary accordingly to maximize your visits to the castles

-A day trip to Munich is the perfect way to explore the city’s many attractions, from the world-famous English Garden to the historical Linderhof Palace.
-Whether you are looking for a cultural experience or an opportunity to relax in nature, plenty of day tours from Munich will provide everything you need for an unforgettable sightseeing experience.
+A day trip from Munich is the perfect way to explore the city’s many castles, from the world-famous Neuschwanstein to the historical Linderhof Palace.
+Whether you are looking for a cultural experience or an opportunity to relax in nature, Gray Line’s day tours from Munich will provide everything you need for an unforgettable sightseeing experience.